Establishment of a Child Support Obligation

-CSEA prepares a proposed administrative order then serves both parents by personal service or certified mail with the proposed administrative order for the establishment of a child support obligation.
-For CSEA contact information click on this link: http://hawaii.gov/ag/csea/main/contact/
+CSEA (not the OCSH) prepares a proposed administrative order through it’s computer system, KEIKI.
+CSEA then serves both parents by personal service or certified mail with the proposed administrative order for the establishment of a child support obligation.
+For CSEA contact information click on this link: http://hawaiʻi.gov/ag/csea/main/contact/

 Each parent then has an opportunity to contest the proposed order by requesting a hearing.
-If a parent requests a hearing within the time period allowed, a hearing is scheduled and conducted.
+If a parent requests a hearing within the time period allowed, a hearing is scheduled before an OCSH Hearings Officer.

 Issues that may be addressed at an establishment hearing include: